 - Early-life potency (too high at release can create specification headaches)

-Best practice: set overages based on real stability work in the intended packaging, not assumptions.
+Best practice: set overages based on real stability work in the intended packaging, not on assumptions.

 Packaging is part of the formula

-A menopause-positioned gummy is rarely stored like a lab sample.
-It ships through warm distribution lanes, sits in warehouses, and ends up in kitchen drawers and bathroom cabinets.
-Packaging has to protect a moisture-sensitive product from moisture exchange and oxidation risks that can affect chew, flavor, and appearance.
+A menopause gummy is rarely stored like a lab sample.
+It ships through warm distribution, sits in warehouses, and ends up in kitchen drawers.
+Packaging has to protect a moisture-sensitive product from moisture exchange and oxidation that can affect chew, flavor, and appearance.

 Key packaging considerations often include: